 Chicken and Dumplings: Southern Comfort Food

-Talk about comfort food, chicken and dumplin’s has been a favorite comfort food in our family for generations.
+Chicken and dumplings has been a favorite comfort food in our family for generations.
 My Grandma Walker created this recipe way before I was born.
 She raised three kids in Oklahoma back in the early 1900s.
 My dad was born in 1911 in Roff, Oklahoma.
 He was the oldest of three children.
 They were raised picking cotton and raising their own food.
 They had their own vegetable garden and raised chickens.

 - 6 pieces chicken thighs or legs, washed